prabesharyal/USAVisaSlotNotifier/Readme.md

 > - *Edit variables in edit.py file.
 That's sufficient.*

+# Get Variables
+## Bot Token
+ - You can get Telegram Bot Token from BotFather bot on telegram.

+## Tesseract Location
+ - Go to C:\Program Files or C:\Program Files(X86) and locate Tesseract-OCR and then locate the exact software location.

+## Screen Coordinate
+ - Use save.py to locate the screen coordinate if the program can't show any text.
+ - You can run this and determine at first whether the correct region is being captured or not.

+## Getting Chat Ids
+ - Go to group help (@GroupHelpBot) or Rose (@missRose_bot) on telegram and type
+> - /info @username for public groups/users/channels
+> - For private channels or users you have to add bot and users in one same group and send /info command (by mentioning for users).

 ***Distributed Under GPL by @PrabeshAryalNP on social or @PrabeshAryal on code sites.***